Computer Assisted Proof of Drift Orbits Along Normally Hyperbolic Manifolds: Invariant manifolds and their intersections

+\cor{We focus on two methods, which we used for two independent validations of the intersection of the manifolds.
+The first is based on cone cone conditions, and the second on the parameterisation method.
+The first is simpler, and we provide full details, simplifying the results to our particular setting.
+For the parameterisation method we restrict to Remark \ref{rem:parmMethod} where we point our reader to the relevant references.}

-The ideas presented here are based on the more general method from \cite{Z}.
-We reformulate the results for our particular setting, giving sketches of proofs, in order to keep the paper self-contained.
+Below described method of cones is based on the more general results from \cite{Z}.
+We reformulate these for our particular setting, simplifying and giving sketches of proofs, in order to keep the paper self-contained.